charliefog1974/bootcamp/07-JavaScript/07-jQuery.md

 My original intent for the ```init()``` method was to build the page ```onload```.
 It's sole-responsibility then should be to call the methods required to make that happen.

-Straight away I see at least to new methods that get my object closer to SRP.
+Straight away I see at least two new methods that get my object closer to SRP.
 * ```buildDOM()```
 * ```getRequest()```